soupnasty/techheroes/README.md

 **Notes:**
 - `email`: user's email address, must be unique (string)
 - `password`: must be at least 8 chars with at least 1 number (string)
+- `timezone` of the user.
+We need this so we can inform users the timezone the hero they are requesting is in and vice versa.
+Also need their timezone to format the UTC times to their aware local time.

 **Body:**
 ```json